 I sometimes get incredulous looks when I tell people that one of my favorite ways to travel between Phnom Penh and Siem Reap is with the Cambodia Post VIP Van to Phnom Penh.
 Most people probably assumed I’d be sitting on packages squeezed between sacks of mail, but the reality couldn’t be more different.
 The Cambodia Post VIP Van, a transport service owned by the Cambodian government and post office, runs minibuses between several cities.
 I tried out the Siem Reap to Phnom Penh route and thought it was an excellent ride; here’s the full report.

 The novelty of the Cambodia Post transport service is that they are actually using the mini-buses to bring mail and packages from one city to another.
 But they aren’t old, run-down mail trucks as you might expect.
 Cambodia Post has purchased a fleet of brand-new Toyota HiAces, my preferred model of mini-bus because of their wide, comfortable seats.
 Buses and passengers are insured by Caminco Insurance, which was reassuring.

-On a recent trip, we left from the Siem Reap post office at 7:30 a.m. a few minutes early because everyone was already there.
+On my last trip, we left from the Siem Reap post office at 7:30 a.m. a few minutes early because everyone was already there.
 The trip took 5.5 hours and we arrived at the Phnom Penh post office a few minutes before 1 p.m.
 The driver was young and in uniform and drove well; several times he nosed out and then chose not to pass the car in front of him because it didn’t look safe.
 He seemed much more cautious — in a good way — than the average Cambodian mini-bus driver.
 They claim that they use GPS to track the speed to make sure that the drivers don’t drive too fast.
 I’m not sure if that’s true, but our driver didn’t speed or do anything reckless.
 That may be because each bus has a sign on the back that says “How is my driving?” with a phone number that dials straight to the Cambodian government.